 - Salicylic acid.
 Salicylic acid shampoos and scalp solutions reduce the scaling of scalp.
-May be used alone or with other topical therapy, as it prepares the scalp to absorb the medication more easily → It's antiinflammatory and keratolytic. - Coal tar.
+May be used alone or with other topical therapy, as it prepares the scalp to absorb the medication more easily. - It's anti-inflammatory and keratolytic. - Coal tar.
 Coal tar reduces scaling, itching and inflammation.
 It's available in nonprescription and prescription strengths.
 It comes in various forms, such as shampoo, cream and oil. - These products can irritate the skin.
 They're also messy, stain clothing and bedding, and can have a strong odor. - Anthralin.
 Anthralin is a tar cream that slows skin cell growth.
-It can also remove scales and make skin smoother. - → Coal tar & Anthralin are anti-proliferative drugs. - → Even though these drugs are old, they have no major drawbacks so are still used till this day.
+It can also remove scales and make skin smoother. - Coal tar and Anthralin are anti-proliferative drugs. - Even though those drugs are old, they have no major drawbacks so are still used until today.

-New Drugs for Psoriasis:
+New Drugs for Psoriasis

+Apremilast (Otezla)

-- 1) Apremilast (Otezla) - o psoriasis and psoriatic arthritis. - It may also be useful for other immune system-related inflammatory diseases. - The drug acts as a selective inhibitor of the enzyme phosphodiesterase 4 (PDE4) and inhibits spontaneous production of TNF-alpha from human rheumatoid synovial cells.
+- psoriasis and psoriatic arthritis. - It may also be useful for other immune system-related inflammatory diseases. - The drug acts as a selective inhibitor of the enzyme phosphodiesterase 4 (PDE4) and inhibits spontaneous production of TNF-alpha from human rheumatoid synovial cells.